wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh_agent_package_linux.rst

 Deploying Wazuh agents on your Linux systems
 ============================================

-Deploy a Wazuh agent on your Linux system.
+The agent runs on the host you want to monitor and communicates with the Wazuh manager, sending data in near real time through an encrypted and authenticated channel.
+The deployment of a Wazuh agent on a Linux system uses deployment variables that facilitate the task of deploying, logging, and configuring the agent.

-.. note:: To execute the commands described below, root privileges are required.
+.. note:: To execute all the commands, root user privileges are required.

 Add the Wazuh repository
 -------------------------